sakii-11/US_House_Price_Prediction/README.md

 💾 Model Output
 The trained model is saved as model.pkl using joblib, ready for inference.

-Which is loaded into a Streamlit frontend for interactive home price prediction.# US_House_Price_Prediction
+Which is loaded into a Streamlit frontend for interactive home price prediction.